SargeyWargey/Homoothya/Story/Drafts/Chapter_19.md

 I understood through their gestures.
 They were going to make me betray my family twice.
 Once with my words.
 Now with my feet.

-They untied my hands but the Pima scout kept hold of my arm.
+They untied my hands, but the Pima scout kept hold of my arm.

 I looked at my uncle's body.
 He'd stayed silent.
 Died with honor.

 I'd told them where the cave was.
 And now I was going to lead them there.

 Hours passed in a nightmare.
-More soldiers arrived—a few at first, then more.
+More soldiers arrived, a few at first, then more.
 They gathered in the darkness, quiet and efficient.
 Officers issued orders through the scouts.
 Weapons checked.
 Equipment readied.

 As dawn approached, a different officer arrived—more markings on his shoulders than the others.
 The scouts seemed to defer to him more.
 They spoke briefly, the new officer looking at me once.

 He looked at me like I was a tool.
 Something to be used and discarded.

 They gave me a blanket as the temperature dropped toward dawn.
-I wrapped it around my shoulders but couldn't stop shivering.
+I wrapped it around my shoulders, but couldn't stop shivering.
 From cold.
 From knowing what came next.

 I thought about running.
 But the scout's hand never left my arm.
 Thought about refusing.
-But the knife was always there, visible threat.
+But the knife was always there, a visible threat.

 I was eight years old.
 Just a child who wanted to live.